 - Turn your own bike into an indoor cycle trainer

 - Turbo trainer fits bikes of 26" to 28" wheel size

 5. Tacx Blue Matic Folding Magnetic Trainer

-In fifth place is another budget folding turbo trainer.
+In fifth place is another budget folding trainer.
 The Tacx Blue Matic is specialist because it was developed by a cycling company over many years.
 But what’s gone into it has not increased the price.

 Although simple and lightweight, it does pack in great performance: